CANNABIS CORNER TRANSCRIPTS: March 17, 2015

 Colorado Attorney General Cynthia Coffman, and this time it's

 (mostly) homegrown.
-Six Colorado sheriffs, as well as counterparts in
+Six Colorado sheriffs, as well as counterparts

 Kansas and Nebraska, are suing Gov. John Hickenlooper in U.S.